emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 18 - April 5<sup>th</sup>
+I have been attempting to work with LazyGui, but it is not proving very effective.
+I attempted to begin with the most basic code for it to get an idea of whether it would even be functional and it did.
+It worked for a simple output.
+I decided I would begin slowly integrated parts of the actual graphical output from there but nothing I try is working with my code setup.
+I have used the IntelliJ-specific examples given by KrabCode, the author of LazyGui, with no success.
+While the initial attempt proved functional, I have seen no progress since.
+I have attempted multiple different ways of implementation, going so far as to restructure part of my code, but I am stuck with a consistent error that keeps the code from running.
+At one point I got it to create a window, but it would still not create a render, only a blank window.
+It is so late into the process to make significant changes that I am hesitant to stop trying and move to yet another GUI framework.
+I will be back at step 1 again no matter what framework I switch over to.
+I will keep trying for at least another day or two then reevaluate.
+I understand that I shouldn't have taken such a risk so late into the timeline, and I am struggling a bit with what could have gone differently if I had made different decisions, but I need to work on now with what I have.

+### Entry 17 - March 22<sup>nd</sup>
+I've been making additions to my report.
+I have not had a significant amount of time to work on the code due to multiple coursework submissions being very close together.
+I have continued working on Overleaf for my report as it remains the most convenient option for me.
+Additions to the report so far consist of the report-based deliverables discussing some further classifications of L-Systems I found in a research paper from a Springer Archive book *Lindenmayer Systems: Impacts on Theoretical Computer Science, Computer Graphics, and Developmental Biology*.
+The information is spread over a variety of topics, so I have had to go back and forth between a couple papers to understand which classifications are truly distinct and which ones overlap enough to disregard.

+### Entry 16 - March 15<sup>th</sup>
+I've been trying to produce a functional output as I want with G4P which is proving unsuccessful and not all the way compatible with the version of Processing that I am using.
+Exploring options once again with LazyGui, another library created for Processing.
+This one has more recent updates and appears to be compatible with Processing 4 and the readme includes some reference to integrating it into IntelliJ which I'm hoping means that I can implement it without too much trouble.

 ### Entry 15 - March 9<sup>th</sup>
 After changing absolutely nothing in my code apart from writing it out in front of a friend, the Processing `redraw` function worked flawlessly, triggered by `mousePressed` which also did not work previously.
 I feel like I can't progress with JavaFX